Acting Assistant Secretary for the Office of Nuclear Energy

-John Kotek was appointed in January 2015 to the position of Principal Deputy Assistant Secretary for the Office of Nuclear Energy.
+John Kotek was appointed in July 2015 to the position of Acting Assistant Secretary for the Office of Nuclear Energy.
 The Office is responsible for conducting research on current and future nuclear energy systems, maintaining the government’s nuclear energy research infrastructure, establishing a path forward for the nation’s spent nuclear fuel and high-level nuclear waste management program, and a host of other national priorities.

 Mr. Miotla currently serves as Chief Operating Officer and acting Principal Deputy Assistant Secretary for the Office of Nuclear Energy.
 Mr. Miotla shares responsibilities with the Assistant Secretary for all research, development, demonstration, and deployment activities of the Office.
 Prior to his current position, Mr. Miotla was Deputy Director for Nuclear Facility Operations.
 In that position he was responsible for the Idaho National Laboratory site programs.